cristianvasquez/obsidian-lab/README.md

   ]
 }
 ```

-The plugin updates a panel with the JSON response.
+2. The plugin the UI with the JSON response.

 ![Text](./docs/example.png)